tombresee/SensorAnalysis/index.md

 ##  Left 2 Do
 - Waggle repo integrate code
+- Export the html version of the read pandas df metadata locs nodes etc
+-